 Ptosis is the medical term for the drooping of the upper eyelid, where the eyelid may droop partially or severely to an extent where it covers the pupil and restricts vision in a patient.
 It is sometimes inherited and can affect one or both of the eyelids.
-It can be present at birth or can occur later in life, however, infants with drooping eyelids suffer with a form of the condition called congenital ptosis.
-Drooping eyelids can be due to aging, injury, or other disorders. an after effect of eye surgery or a problem with the muscles (elevators) lifting the eyelid in some people.
-Drooping eyelids can occur in patients with neurological disorder, an eye tumor or systemic disease like diabetes.
+It can be present at birth or can occur later in life, however, infants with drooping eyelids suffer from a form of the condition called congenital ptosis.
+Drooping eyelids can be due to aging, injury, or other disorders. an aftereffect of eye surgery or a problem with the muscles (elevators) lifting the eyelid in some people.
+Drooping eyelids can occur in patients with a neurological disorder, an eye tumor, or systemic disease like diabetes.

 Causes and Symptoms of Congenital Ptosis

 Congenital ptosis is most often due to an underdeveloped lifting muscle within the eyelid, known as the levator muscle.
-It is mostly seen as an isolated condition, though some patients have also suffered with other vision problems.
-It does not typically resolve over time unless the condition is caused as an injury at the time of birth.
+It is mostly seen as an isolated condition, though some patients have also suffered from other vision problems.
+It does not typically resolve over time unless the condition is caused by an injury at the time of birth.